CLAD Catalyst Award

 This year, you could be in the running to receive an award unique to the Carbon Literacy Action Day – the CLAD Catalyst!

-The CLAD Catalyst is an initiative where we recognise and celebrate those who go the extra mile for Carbon Literacy, and therefore for climate change.
+The CLAD Catalyst is an initiative where we celebrate those who go above and beyond for Carbon Literacy, and therefore for climate change, on the Carbon Literacy Action Day.

-Three organisations and/or trainers, who display the best examples of catalytic Carbon Literacy, will receive a badge of special recognition for their dedication to tackling climate change.
+We will be awarding two training organisations and an independent trainer that showcase the best examples of catalytic Carbon Literacy with a badge of special recognition for their commitment to tackling climate change.

 To be in the running for the CLAD Catalyst award, all you have to do is:

-• Plan and deliver catalytic Carbon Literacy training for the Action day.
+• Plan and deliver catalytic Carbon Literacy training for the Action Day, encapsulating our theme for 2025.

 What will the CLAD Catalyst win?